 Soon, Portlanders will have new place to sip ceremonial cacao directly on NE MLK: Soul Lift Cacao will open a cacao cafe in the former Goldrush Coffee Bar space, with drinking chocolates, smoothies, and cacao drinks all made with ceremonial cacao.

-In Portland, a few cafes and chocolatiers serve versions of ceremonial cacao: Buddha Chocolate, for instance, uses ceremonial cacao for candies and bars.
+In Portland, a few cafes and chocolatiers serve versions of ceremonial cacao: Buddha Chocolate, for instance, makes ceremonial cacao for people to use at home.
 Soul Lift, however, is more interested in traditional cacao drink preparations, as well as things like drinking chocolate.
 Owner Nick Meador found respite in ceremonial cacao after years of living with chronic fatigue, but when he decided he wanted to start selling high-quality cacaos throughout the United States, he wanted to understand how he could do so without appropriating the traditions and culture surrounding ceremonial cacao.
 “I am not Mayan, so throughout my time working with cacao, I’ve wanted this to be a net positive impact,” he says.
 For him, that means highlighting the Mayan growers and roasters of cacao beans — and paying those producers 10 to 15 times the “fair trade” rate for cacao.

 Meador sources his cacao exclusively from Guatemala; two of the sources Meador has worked with longest include chocolate collective Ruk’u’x Ulew and the Cruz family.
 Ruk’u’x Ulew is a collective of cacao producers in San Marcos la Laguna in Guatemala; the group sources beans from a family farm in Alta Verapaz.
 The Cruz family, who live on the Southern shore of Lake Atitlán, produce cacao and conduct cacao ceremonies and outreach; Tata Pedro and Nana Marina Cruz lead the family in cacao ceremonies as spiritual leaders.
 Nana Marina leads virtual cacao ceremonies through Soul Lift, to bridge the gap between producers and the actual product.
 “They get a say in how I share their products,” Meador says.
 “Even the language on my labels they approve; it’s a collaboration in every step.”